Akley History, Family Crest & Coats of Arms

 The surname Akley was first found in Norfolk or Buckinghamshire.
 Of the two locations, Akeley (Akely) in Buckinghamshire seems to be the strongest place of origin for the surname.
 Located "in the union, hundred, and county of Buckingham, 2½ miles (N. by E.) from the town of Buckingham,"

 Akeley has remained small over the years as by the late 1800s, it only had a population of 362.
 However, the parish dates back to the Domesday Book of 1086 when it was first listed as Achelei.

 Some of the family were found in Whitworth, Durham in early years.
 "According to the Boldon book, this manor was held by Thomas de Acley, by the service of a quarter of a knight's fee."

 Early History of the Akley family

-Another 589 words (42 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Akley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Akley research.
+Another 295 words (21 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Akley History in all our PDF Extended History products and printed products wherever possible.

 Akley Spelling Variations

 Akley has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Ackley, Acley, Acle, Ackle, Aclie, Acklie, Acly and others.

 Early Notables of the Akley family (pre 1700)